Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 23.33.13 UTC
+- WIB: Rabu, 5 Maret 2025 00.24.54 UTC
-- WITA: Rabu, 5 Maret 2025 00.33.13 UTC
+- WITA: Rabu, 5 Maret 2025 01.24.54 UTC
-- WIT: Rabu, 5 Maret 2025 01.33.13 UTC
+- WIT: Rabu, 5 Maret 2025 02.24.54 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: friendship
+Kategori: technology